ayushsahu1999/ayushsahu1999/README.md

 - 👋 Hi, I’m Ayush Sahu
 - 👀 I’m interested in Anime, Football and little coding
 - 🌱 I’m currently learning Japanese to watch Anime xD
-- 💞️ I’m looking to collaborate on NodeJs, Image Processing
+- 💞️ I’m looking to collaborate on NodeJs, Spring & Deep Learning
 - 📫 How to reach me - https://www.linkedin.com/in/ayush-sahu-700689170/

 <!---